-PHY 121 SUNG PHY 1121 University Physics I 4 cr, 4 lec, 2 lab G
+PHY 121 SUME PHY 1121 University Physics I/GE

 Introduction to mechanics.
 Analysis of the interactions between a system and its environment to determine changes in the system's position, velocity, momentum, and mechanical energy.
 Application of Newton's laws and conservation laws to the behavior of physical systems.